AbstractConditionViewHelper should not implemented CompilableInterface but the IfViewHelper should

 Tested-by: Jan Helke <email@example.com>

-#3 Updated by Claus Due almost 2 years ago
+#3 Updated by Claus Due about 2 years ago

 This is indeed only relevant for 7.6.